spryker/spryker-docs/docs/scos/dev/guidelines/nfr-guidelines.md

 * Align resource consumption with expected workloads.
   * For example, if using PHP-FPM, ensure that the number of worker processes is sufficient to handle the expected workload without overloading the system.

-### Security
+# Security
 * Make sure to define and follow your own project's [Security best practices](/docs/scos/dev/guidelines/security-guidelines.html).

-### Deployability
+# Deployability
-* The same release candidate / branch MUST be re-deployable without side-effects.
+* The same release candidate / branch must be re-deployable without side-effects.
-* The deploy scripts MUST NOT break the behaviour of the current system.
+* The deploy scripts must not break the behaviour of the current system.
-  * Deploy script elements MUST be configured according to your project setup following the [Deployment Pipeline](/docs/cloud/dev/spryker-cloud-commerce-os/configure-deployment-pipelines/deployment-pipelines.html) process.
+  * Deploy script elements must be configured according to your project setup following the [Deployment Pipeline](/docs/cloud/dev/spryker-cloud-commerce-os/configure-deployment-pipelines/deployment-pipelines.html) process.
-  * The to-be deployed (version N+1) application MUST upgrade the data structures and constants and data sets without causing downtime and without failing or losing/compromising any (version N+1 or N) functionality.
+  * The to-be deployed (version N+1) application must upgrade the data structures and constants and data sets without causing downtime and without failing or losing/compromising any (version N+1 or N) functionality.
-  * The to-be deployed (version N+1) message consumers MUST be BC with the present (<N+1) messages and broker structure.
+  * The to-be deployed (version N+1) message consumers must be BC with the present (<N+1) messages and broker structure.
   * The deployed (version N+1) application CAN clean up obsolete data structures # constants and data sets if it causes no downtime, unless it's breaking version N.

-### Rollback-ability
+# Rollback-ability
-The rollback scripts MUST NOT break the behaviour of current system.
+The rollback scripts must not break the behaviour of current system.

-* Rollback script elements MUST be configured according to your project setup following the Rollback Pipeline process.
+* Rollback script elements must be configured according to your project setup following the Rollback Pipeline process.
 * The deployed (version N+1) application can rollback current version (N+1) data structures # constants and data sets to previous version (N) without causing downtime.

-### Performance
+# Performance
 * Zed UI average load performance should be under 450ms.
 * Glue GET requests with subsequent Zed requests on average should be under 180ms.
 * Glue GET requests without subsequent Zed requests on average should be under 140ms.